crate/langchain-cratedb/README.md

-You can apply [LangChain] to implement text-based applications using commercial models, for example provided by [OpenAI], or open-source models, for example multilingual text-only and text-image models provided by [Llama], and many more.
+You can apply [LangChain] to implement text-based applications using commercial models, for example provided by [OpenAI], or open-source models, for example Meta's [Llama] multilingual text-only and text-image models.

 ## Installation